cormiertyshawn895/Retroactive/README.md

 - iTunes 12.9.5 supports Dark Mode and most DJ apps.
 - iTunes 12.6.5 supports downloading and archiving iOS apps.
+- iTunes 11.4 has a classic look.
-- iTunes 10.7 (not recommended) supports CoverFlow.
+- iTunes 10.7 supports CoverFlow.

 If you don’t know which version to install, keep the default setting and click “Continue”.